line/line-api-use-case-smart-retail/docs/en/liff-channel-create.md

       1. Terms of Service URL: Optional
    1. Read the LINE Official Account Terms of Service and LINE Official Account API Terms of Service, and select "I agree."
    1. Click Create to create a channel.
-   1. The screen of the created channel will appear as shown in the image below, confirming that the channel creation is complete.。
+   1. The screen of the created channel will appear as shown in the image below, confirming that the channel creation is complete..
       ![Creating a channel_2](../images/en/line-channel-create-2-en.png)
       The channel ID and channel secret shown in the Channel Basic Settings tab will be used in the following steps, so please make a note of them.
 1. Create a channel for LIFF